heldtogether/SuperQuery/README.md

 ## Install
 1. Upload 'superquery' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a class in superquery/classes/model.
+3. Create a class in `superquery/classes/model` for each post type you want to have a custom class.
 Classes must be named according to PSR-0 so that the autoloader can find them.
 4. Define a `set_post()` method to set properties of you model from `get_post_meta()`.

+## Config
+By default, SuperQuery will autoload models called `SQ_Model_{Post Type}` from `superquery/classes/model/`.
+If you want your models to be loaded by a different autoloader then define the constant `SUPERQUERY_MODEL_PREFIX` as appropriate.

 ## Example